lukearend/osrs-hiscores/README.md

 1. `make init`: set up Python virtual environment.
 This installs all dependencies for the Python code used in the project.
 2. `make scrape`: scrape data from the official OSRS hiscores.
 The full scraping process takes about 18 hours.
 3. `make cluster`: cluster players into similar groups according to their stats.
-The clustering algorithm used is the [Boon Nano](https://docs.boonlogic.com/docs/NanoDocs/Overview.html), a distance-based segmentation which is comparable to [k-means](https://en.wikipedia.org/wiki/K-means_clustering) but several orders of magnitude faster for large datasets.
+The clustering algorithm used is the [faiss](https://github.com/facebookresearch/faiss) implementation of [k-means](https://en.wikipedia.org/wiki/K-means_clustering).
 4. `make dimreduce`: project cluster centroids from high-dimensional space to 3D for visualization purposes.
-This dimensionality reduction is done with [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html#).
+This dimensionality reduction is done with the [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html#) algorithm.
 5. `make app`: build application data and database from analytic results.
 Expects a MongoDB instance running at the URI specified by the environment variable `OSRS_MONGO_URI`.

 Steps 1-3 can be skipped by simply running `make download`, which fetches the final dataset from an S3 bucket.